mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/module_description.md

 All communication done via REST API uses only HTTP request.

 ## Richardson REST API Maturity Model
 The Richardson REST Maturity Model describes four different levels of REST (starting at Level 0).
-A REST API that supports hypermedia controls is classified as Level 3 in this maturity model.
+A REST API that supports hypermedia controls is classified as Level 3 in this maturity model.<br>
--**Level 0**
+- **Level 0 - a single URI and use a single HTTP method (typically POST):** <br> These services have a single URI and use a single HTTP method (typically POST).
+These are the most primitive way of building SOA applications with a single POST method and using XML to communicate between services.Level zero of maturity does not make use of any of URI, HTTP Methods, and HATEOAS capabilities.

-Level 1 - Resources
+- **Level 1 - Resources:** <br>

-Level 2 - HTTP Verbs
+- **Level 2 - HTTP Verbs:** <br>

-Level 3 - Hypermedia Controls
+- **Level 3 - Hypermedia Controls:** <br>

 ## Some definitions related to REST API